alphagov/inside-government-admin-guide/creating-documents/launch-consultations.md

 ### Launch a consultation

 * Create a consultation using the 'Create new document' menu.
-* Add a title, summary and enter some body copy of no more than 100 words, summarising the call for responses.
+* Add a title and summary and enter some body copy of no more than 100 words, summarising the call for responses.

 ![Create consultation 1](create-consultation-1.png)